Sunflower Electric Service Territory: 36 Kansas Counties

 FACILITIES/WORK FORCE: Sunflower is headquartered in Hays, Kansas, in the former St. Anthony’s Hospital building.
 Dedicated in 1931, for 41 years the structure now owned by Sunflower served the medical needs of northwest Kansas until the hospital was relocated on the east side of Hays.
 From 1972 to 1982, the former hospital building was unused.
 In 1982, the Sunflower Board of Trustees purchased and renovated the building for the new headquarters.
 The decision to refurbish the Hays landmark versus erecting a new building saved the corporation more than $2 million.
 Currently, the Sunflower workforce at six generating stations and outlying offices is approximately 400.

 SUNFLOWER’S GENERATING CAPACITY: Sunflower owns and operates both natural gas and coal-based electric generating units.
-The Garden City Complex is comprised of four natural gas units that total 256 megawatts.
+The Garden City Complex is comprised of three natural gas units that total 240 megawatts.
 Holcomb Station is Sunflower’s coal-based unit that has is 349 megawatts.

 Holcomb Station is Sunflower’s coal-fired generation facility, located approximately seven miles west of Garden City, Kansas.
 Construction of the plant began in 1980 and was completed in 1983.